Chizmo-byte/obsidian-bases-relation-diagram/README.md

 lightweight way to see how the notes in one folder relate to each other, using data you were probably already writing.

+## Use cases

+Base Diagram doesn't care what your notes are about — anything you can express as "this note relates to that note" works:

+- Character relationship maps for fiction writing
+- Project structure: planning notes, research, tasks, and ideas
+- Worldbuilding: locations, factions, and events
+- Lightweight data or system design sketches

 ## Why not just use the graph view?

 Obsidian's built-in graph view shows your *entire* vault, all the time,